smalk-ai/wordpress_plugin/AI-Analytics/readme.txt

 ============
 1. Install and activate the Smalk AI plugin from the WordPress Plugin Directory.
 2. Go to the plugin’s settings page.
-3. Connect your Smalk AI account and copy your API Key (sign up here).
+3. Connect your Smalk AI account and copy your API Key
 4. Configure your AI agent tracking preferences and start optimizing your content!

 FREQUENTLY ASKED QUESTIONS